Nazchanel/eshaniyer.com/resume.markdown

 	* Participated in Academic Decathlon competitions
 	* Was on the Octathlon competitive team (2021 - 2022)
 * Computer Science Club/Team
-	* Particpated in various coding competitions and Hackathon as part of Frisco High School
+	* Participated in various coding competitions and Hackathon as part of Frisco High School
 		* Participated in UT Dallas'  <a href="/assets/battle-of-the-brains-description.pdf" target="_blank">Battle of the Brains</a> from 2021
 		* Collin College Hackathon
 			* Led a team of three people to placing third, by creating a webapp to monitor water consumption  <a href="/projects/" target="_blank">(*More Details*)</a>
 * Marching Band (9th Grade)
 	* Played the Flute and marched at different competitions and football games
 * Part of the National Honors society from 2022
-	* Volunteered and helped for various different causes
+	* Volunteered and helped for various causes
 * ***Graduating in May of 2024***

 ---